 - References to publications where the underlying scientific method is discussed

 - A description of the experimental protocol clearly defining: usability domain, parametric space, knowledge domain, error rates (if applicable), prerequisite datasets, and minimal requirements for an execution platform

-- A generated or synthesized in-silico input test set that is well-characterized
+- A well-characterized generated or synthesized in-silico input test set

 - The results accumulated from an instance of the executed application